jbdamask/wkid-smaaht/README.md

 ## Installation & Configuration

-There are three major parts to this application that need to be configured in the following order:
+There are three major components to this application: the code, the AWS environment to run it and the Slack app itself.
+Start by downloading the codebase:

+*Note these instructions are for a Mac.
+You may have to tweak if running on Windows or other systems*
+- Download latest release or clone this repo into a local folder with a python virtual environment
+    ```
+    git clone https://gitlab.com/flagship-informatics/flagship-digital/aws/Wkid Smaaht-slack.git
+    cd Wkid Smaaht-slack
+    chmod +x scripts/*.sh
+    ```

 ### 1. Slack app creation
 - Login to your Slack workspace